cmasus/os-interface/README.md

 operating system.

 PR contributions are welcome.
-Contributions could be in the form of improvements to existing functionality, adding support for other operating systems or adding new functionality.
+Contributions could be in the form of improvements to existing functionality, adding new functionality or adding support for other operating systems.

 ## Goals